Vediantii: History

-Contrary to other tribes of the region, the Vediantii were probably allied or tributary to Massalia and the Roman Republic by the 2nd century BC.
-When the Oxybii and Deciates attacked the Massaliote colonies of Nikaea and Antipolis (Antibes) and were subsequently defeated in 154 BC, the territory of the Vediantii was not reduced by the Romans, and their chief town Cemenelum became the capital of the Alpes Maritimae after its foundation in 63 AD.
-Additionally, the Vediantii are not mentioned in the Trophy of the Alps, suggesting that they were either already subjugated by or allied to Rome at the time of the conquest of the region in 14 BC.
+Contrary to other tribes of the region, the Vediantii were probably allied or tributary to Massalia and the Roman Republic by the mid-2nd century BC.
+In 154 BC, when the Romans intervened on behalf of Massalia to free the Greek colonies of Nikaea and Antipolis (Antibes) from Ligurian groups obstructing land and sea communications, they subdued the Oxybii and Deciates west of the Var, but not the Vediantii.
+The inhabitants of Cemenelum, the indigenous capital of the Vediantii, likely maintained long-standing relations of good neighbourship with the Greek merchants at Nikaea, and nothing suggests that they were subdued together with the other coastal Ligurian tribes.
+Their traditional loyalty to Rome later led to the choice of Cemenelum to become the capital of the Alpes Maritimae after its foundation in 63 AD.

+The Vediantii are not mentioned in the Trophy of the Alps, suggesting that they were either already subjugated by or allied to Rome at the time of the conquest of the region in 14 BC.

 Religion

-Three inscriptions dated to the 1st–2nd centuries AD and dedicated to the Matres Vediantiae were found near Tourrette-Levens and Cimiez.
+Three inscriptions dated to the 1st–2nd centuries AD and dedicated to the Matres Vediantiae, eponymous deities of the country and protectresses of its inhabitants, were found near Tourrette-Levens and Cimiez.